 A Canadian research team has developed an improved way of determining whether children with head injuries need to receive surgical intervention.
 Called the CATCH2 rule, this approach standardizes how to determine the need for interventions such as a craniotomy, intubation, or ventilation when a child or young person suffers a head injury.

-The study was published today in the Canadian Medical Association Journal, and was led by the Children’s Hospital of Eastern Ontario, in collaboration with eight other Canadian pediatric teaching hospitals and research institutes, including the Children’s Hospital Research Institute of Manitoba (CHRIM) and the University of Manitoba (UofM).
+The study was published on July 9 in the Canadian Medical Association Journal, and was led by the Children’s Hospital of Eastern Ontario, in collaboration with eight other Canadian pediatric teaching hospitals and research institutes, including the Children’s Hospital Research Institute of Manitoba (CHRIM) and the University of Manitoba (UofM).

 The CATCH2 rule is a series of seven simple variables that clinicians can use to predict the appropriate treatment for children presenting with a head injury – not just surgical intervention but the need for CT scans as well.
 It will give all physicians the ability for improved diagnosis, regardless of experience, and will ensure consistency in Emergency Departments across Canada.